 Jim Van Drunen

 After earning a degree in fire protection, and training with the Chicago Fire Department, Jim served as the fire marshal of the Harvey IL and fire chief of the Blue Island IL (suburban Chicago) fire departments.
 Active in founding our Museum from 2004 to 2011, Jim has returned to his long-time services as Curator and Secretary in 2020.
 Jim and Debbie, his wife, vacationed in Fort Lauderdale for many years, and realized their goal of living here in 1996.

-Mike served with, and retired from FLFR as a Driver/Engineer.
+Mike served with and retired from FLFD as a Driver/Engineer.
 He perhaps set a record with three working fires on his first shift!
 Mike helped rebuilt both our Museum's Engines 1 and 3, and is active in their maintenance and operation for Museum educational and promotional events.
-He also serves as our Museum's Archivist, and is in the process of organizing and preserving the thousands of historic photos, slides, movies, videos and documents in our care and keeping.
+He also is also our Museum's Archivist, and is in the process of organizing and preserving the thousands of historic photos, slides, movies, videos and documents in our care and keeping.